 Stay out of your child’s relationship with your ex

 Unless you have a legitimate reason to suspect abuse, do not run interference between your child and your ex.
 Even kids from intact homes try to pit parents against each other to get what they want.
 Don’t believe everything your child says about your ex is true, and avoid trying to “help” him by trying to control what goes on in the other parent’s house.
 Aligning with your child against the other parent is one of the biggest contributors to high-conflict divorce.
 Instead of attempting to change what your ex does, empower your child by telling him to speak to Mom or Dad directly so you don’t have to be the go-between.
 This will not only dampen the conflict, but it will also teach your child a valuable lesson in self-agency.

 Parallel parenting should only be implemented when you’ve been unable to make co-parenting work.
 But that doesn’t mean you’ve failed.
 Done correctly, Parallel parenting can help reduce conflict, make life more enjoyable and achieve what co-parenting aims to do: keep your child out of a war zone.

 Embroiled in a high-conflict divorce?
 Wondering if parallel parenting is for you?
 We can help.
-Please contact us to schedule your free initial attorney consultation.
+Please contact us to schedule your initial initial attorney consultation.